edgelesssys/constellation/docs/docs/workflows/config.md

 You must be authenticated with the [GCP CLI](https://cloud.google.com/sdk/gcloud) in the shell session.

+Your GCP account also needs to have at least the following permissions:
+* `iam.serviceAccounts.create`

 ```bash
 constellation iam create gcp --projectID=yourproject-12345 --zone=europe-west2-a --serviceAccountID=constell-test
 ```